FOSSEE/sdes-stscripts/Latex/Latex2/latex_intro_script.rst

 structure and presentation of text.
 Document based markup: you don’t have to worry about each element individually.

-This is essentially a fancy way of saying,LaTeX handles typesetting and lets you focus on content rather than appearance.
+This is essentially a fancy way of saying, LaTeX handles typesetting and lets you focus on content rather than appearance.

 ..
 L7